 How Long Does Fentanyl Stay in Urine?

-Fentanyl is a powerful synthetic opioid[1] used to treat severe pain, especially in cancer patients.
+Fentanyl is a powerful synthetic opioid[1] used to treat severe pain, especially in surgery patients.

 Fentanyl has a short half-life compared to other opioids.
 It is metabolized quickly in the liver and eliminated from the body through urine.
 The detection window for fentanyl in urine depends on several factors, such as the dosage, frequency of use, and individual metabolism.